PeyloW/toybox/README.md

 Try to avoid multiple inheritance, and when done only the first inherited class can be polymorphic.
 Add static asserts before the class definition to ensure this.

-For memory management pass referenses wheneever possible.
-Use `unique_ptr_c` and `shared_ptr_c` to manage life time, and signal that a function takes ownership of a pointer.
-Functions returninga newly allocated object returns a plain pointer.
-Pointer arguments are only guaranteed to outlive the call to the function, no further.
+For memory management pass references whenever possible for non-owning access.
+Use pointers for optional arguments that may be null.
+Use `unique_ptr_c` and `shared_ptr_c` to manage lifetime; prefer `unique_ptr_c` when ownership is not shared.
+Passing a `unique_ptr_c` as an argument transfers ownership to the callee.
+Functions use "make" in the name when constructing data in place (e.g., `make_stencil()`), and "create" when allocating a new object and returning a plain pointer; the caller is responsible for managing the lifetime of created objects.
+Pointer arguments without smart pointer wrappers are only guaranteed to outlive the call.
+ToyBox internals may deviate from these rules for performance reasons, with a comment explaining why.

 Rely on `static_assert` to ensure expected sizes for structs are correct.
 Asserts are enabled on host, but not on Atari target.
 Asserts are used liberally to ensure correctness, with `assert` that is not compiled on Atari target, and `hard_assert` for critical errors that must be caught on all targets.